-General Conditions of Delivery 07/2010
+General Conditions of Delivery 12/2017

-1.3 References to legal requirements are only made for the avoidance of doubt.
+1.4.
+References to legal requirements are only made for the avoidance of doubt.
 All legal requirements apply even in the absence of such clarifications, provided these legal requirements are not specifically amended or excluded by these Conditions.

 2. Offer and Acceptance

-2.1 All quotations made by the Supplier are made without obligation, provided they are not specifically characterized as binding.
+2.1.
+All quotations made by the Supplier are made without obligation, provided they are not specifically characterized as binding.

-2.2 The Buyer’s order shall be deemed a binding offer of contract.
+2.2.
+The Buyer’s order shall be deemed a binding offer of contract.
 In the absence of any provisions to the contrary on the order form, the Supplier may accept the offer within 14 days of receipt.

 3. Deadlines and Dates

-3.1 Any delivery dates provided by the Supplier shall be deemed as approximate, unless the Supplier has specifically guaranteed a fixed deadline or date.
+3.1.
+Any delivery dates provided by the Supplier shall be deemed as approximate, unless the Supplier has specifically guaranteed a fixed deadline or date.
+The delivery periods agreed upon commence on the date of the order confirmation.

 3.2.
-The delivery periods agreed upon commence on the date of the order confirmation.
-If the parties have agreed upon shipment, the delivery periods and dates refer to the date on which the goods are handed over to the shipper, freight carrier, or other third parties used for transportation.
+Delivery dates and/or deadlines shall be deemed to have been adhered to with timely notification of the dispatching of the goods.
+If the parties have agreed upon shipment, the delivery periods and dates refer to the date on which the goods are handed over to the shipper, freight carrier or other third parties used for transportation.

-4.3 Orders shall have a minimum value of EUR 1,500.00.
+4.3.
+Each order shall have a minimum value of EUR 1,500.00.
 Orders below this value are subject to a surcharge of EUR 150.00.

-5.2 The risk of accidental damage or theft is transferred, at the latest, when the goods are handed over to the Buyer.
+5.2.
+The risk of accidental damage or theft is transferred, at the latest, when the goods are handed over to the Buyer.
 In the event of drop shipments, the risk of accidental damage or theft, as well as the risk of delays, is transferred to the Buyer at the time the goods are handed over to the shipping company charged with the shipping of the goods.
 In case the shipment is delayed for reasons the Buyer is responsible for, the risk shall be transferred to the Buyer at the time the goods are ready for shipment.

-6.2 Unless otherwise agreed in writing, payments shall be made in Euros.
+6.2.
+Unless otherwise agreed in writing, payments shall be made in euros.

 7. Claims and Warranties